The Applegate-Jackson-Parks Future Teacher Scholarship

 One $1,000 scholarship is awarded annually to the education student who best exemplifies the dedication to principle and high professional standards of Carol Applegate, Kay Jackson, and Dr. Anne Parks.

 WHO MAY APPLY FOR THE APPLEGATE-JACKSON-PARKS FUTURE TEACHER SCHOLARSHIP?

-Applicants are limited to graduate or undergraduate students majoring in education in institutions of higher learning throughout the United States.
-Officers, directors and employees of the National Institute for Labor Relations Research, the National Right to Work Committee, Members of the Selection Review Committee and their families are not eligible.
+(Officers, directors, and employees of the National Institute for Labor Relations Research, the National Right to Work Committee, Members of the Selection Review Committee, and their families are not eligible.)

 CRITERIA FOR SELECTION

-A total application consists of three parts:
+The application consists of three parts:

 ALL MAILED APPLICATIONS AND TRANSCRIPTS MUST BE SUBMITTED TO: